1ssb/tprofile/README.md

-# tprofile
+# tprofiler

-tprofile is a lightweight Python library that combines time and memory profiling using `psutil`.
+tprofiler is a lightweight Python library that combines time and memory profiling using `psutil`.
 It provides both a decorator for profiling individual functions and a command-line tool for profiling entire scripts.

 ## Features